 The SOFA score is one of the most powerful tools in ICU medicine — both clinically and from a documentation standpoint.
 Proper SOFA scoring requires accurate, daily documentation of 6 specific physiological parameters, each traceable to an objective measurement.

-For Indian ICU doctors, systematic SOFA documentation is not optional — it is essential for TPA insurance claim approval and medicolegal protection.
+For ICU doctors, systematic SOFA documentation is not optional — it is essential for insurance claim approval and medicolegal protection.

-Tools like ICU-Sync AI automate SOFA calculation and embed it in daily clinical notes, ensuring that the documentation meets the standards required by TPA companies and courts — without adding meaningfully to the doctor’s workload.
+Tools like Rivara Health’s ICU Summary Generator automate SOFA calculation and embed it in daily clinical notes, ensuring that the documentation meets the standards required by TPA companies and courts — without adding meaningfully to the doctor’s workload.

 Reduce ICU Documentation Time by 90%